0xKitsune/Optimized-Merkle-Proof/README.md

 # Optimized-Merkle-Proof

 This contract is not finished yet.
 I am still adding further optimizations and comments.
-Below is a current snapshot of gas savings compared to [The Smart Contract Programmer's MerkleProof contract](https://solidity-by-example.org/merkle-tree/).
+Below is a current snapshot of gas savings using [The Smart Contract Programmer's MerkleProof contract](https://solidity-by-example.org/merkle-tree/) as a baseline.

 ```
 ╭──────────────────────┬─────────────────┬──────┬────────┬──────┬─────────╮